In Dublin today, my lad looked out of his window;

 yet, not at a thousand yet….

-I am indebted to the Arts Council for funding a project to write poems during, but not necessarily about, the lockdown, and to share them on social media, the most immediate and direct form of communication at this time.
-The poems will be responses to stories given to me.
-This first one is from my son, Cian Hamilton, who arrived back in Dublin from Zimbabwe, just in time for lockdown.
+I'm grateful to the Arts Council for their support at this time.
+My project will be a series of poems for my blog, some experimental, some narrative, which will be written in response to stories given.
+The first is inspired by a story from my son, Cian Hamilton, who arrived back in Dublin from Zimbabwe, just in time for lockdown.
 Thank you Cian. x

 Photo courtesy of Cian Hamilton.